1. Home/

 • Development of alternative security mechanisms such as bank guarantees or escrow accounts.

-🔒 Basic Security Architecture and Governance:
+🔒 Fundamental Security Architecture and Governance:

 • Development of a comprehensive Information Security Requirements Catalog as a binding contractual basis.